American Foundry Society: History

 The American Foundry Society traces its roots to 1896, when the American Foundrymen's Association was formed.

 For a number of years prior to the founding of the society, many local bodies of foundrymen met for mutual protection in regard to labor, prices and interchange of technical information.
 The attendance was usually strong in these organizations in times of prosperity but waned when economic conditions slowed.
 Early in 1896 the Philadelphia Foundrymen's Society through discussion with its members conceived that a more general, larger benefit might be gained through organizing a wider group of foundrymen.
 They invited foundrymen from around the country to Philadelphia for a meeting.
 The response was spontaneous and well received.
 On May 12, 1896, the American Foundrymen's Association was formed.

 The organization's name was subsequently changed to The American Foundrymen's Society.
-In 2000, it was renamed as the American Foundry Society, or AFS.
+In 2000, it was renamed the American Foundry Society, or AFS.

 Organization

-The Society has approximately 930 corporate members and 7,000 individual members.
+The Society has approximately 1,100 corporate members and 7,000 individual members.
 There are 40 regional chapters, as well as 40 student chapters at colleges and universities.
 AFS is organized into 13 Divisions with committees under each division: